generaljkey/megr2157-portfolio/docs/assignments/A03/index.md

 ## Percent Difference

 For the beam design and given beam deflection, I had a percentage difference of 0.11%.
 I believe that the values of area and length in the equations list caused this percentage error.
 In my hand calculations, the maximum stress for the beam was 905.4 psi.
-I think SolidWorks program
+I think the SolidWorks program is very accurate if the values in the equations list were not rounded.
+In my hand calculations, I was able to go to 8 decimal points which provides a smaller percentage difference when comparing stresses or deflection values.

 ## Lessons Learned